invrs/paradiso/README.md

 # Paradiso

-A common way to write reactive and isomorphic apps on any js framework.
+An adapter-based way to write isomorphic applications.
+Change frameworks like what.

 ## Features

-Write adapters for all pieces of your isomorphic stack: components, DOM rendering, and web servers.
+Adapters for all pieces of your isomorphic stack (components, DOM rendering, and web servers).

 Provides a default component style that aims to be more traditionally object-oriented and extendable.